NYC bomb suspect Akayed Ullah posted message to Trump before blast

 "To that man, the corridors of the Port Authority, the gateway into the city for hundreds of thousands of commuters every day, was a place to murder as many innocent human beings as he could and to blow himself up in the process," Acting U.S. Attorney Joon Kim said at a news conference.

-However, the explosive did not work as intended and Ullah was the only person seriously hurt in the 7:20 a.m. blast.
+However, the explosive didn't work as intended, and Ullah was the only person seriously hurt in the blast at 7:20 a.m.

-Ullah, who is recovering from burns and wounds at Bellevue Hospital, now faces five federal charges, including material support to a terrorist organization, use of weapons of mass destruction and bombing of a public place.
+Ullah, who was recovering from burns and wounds at Bellevue Hospital, now five federal charges, including material support to a terrorist organization, use of weapons of mass destruction and bombing of a public place.

-Ullah, who has a green card, moved to New York from Bangladesh in 2011 with the help of two U.S. policies that have been criticized by the White House: a visa lottery that allowed an uncle to come to U.S. and then sponsor Ullah and other relatives through a family visa program sometimes called "chain migration."
+Ullah, who has a green card, moved to New York from Bangladesh in 2011 with the help of two U.S. policies that the White House has criticized: a visa lottery that allowed an uncle to come to the United States and then to sponsor Ullah and other relatives through a family visa program sometimes called "chain migration."

 "We're going to end both of them," Trump said of the two programs Tuesday.
 "Congress must get involved immediately, and they are involved immediately.
 We're going to end them fast."

+Law enforcement officials said Ullah hadn't been on their radar before Monday and had only several traffic tickets on his record.

-Authorities said Ullah was not on their radar before Monday, though according to the complaint, he became radicalized about three years ago by consuming ISIS propaganda online.
-He began researching how to build a bomb on the Internet about a year ago, the complaint said.
+According to the complaint, Ullah traveled abroad numerous times since moving to the United States and became radicalized about three years ago by consuming ISIS propaganda online.
+He began researching how to build a bomb on the internet about a year ago, the complaint said.

 He started planning the Port Authority attack several weeks ago as revenge for U.S. policies in the Middle East, and he built it in his Brooklyn apartment a week ago, Kim said.

-Fashioned from a pipe, a 9-volt battery and Christmas lights, the device contained metal screws, which could have maximized damage if it had worked properly.
+Fashioned from a pipe, a 9-volt battery and Christmas lights, the device contained metal screws, which could have maximized damage had it worked properly.
 Ullah attached it to his body with zip ties, authorities said.

 "I did it for the Islamic State," he allegedly told investigators who interviewed him at the hospital after he waived his Miranda rights.

-As the federal charges against Ullah were revealed, more details were emerging about his background — including a wife and child in Bangladesh.
+As the federal charges were revealed, more details were emerging about his background — including a wife and a child in Bangladesh.

 Ullah returned to his homeland in 2016 to get married, and his wife gave birth to their son on June 10, according to Mohammed Saiful Islam, a Bangladeshi counterterrorism deputy police commissioner.
-Ullah went back to Bangladesh in September before coming back the U.S. the following month, Islam said.
+Ullah went back to Bangladesh in September before returning to the United States the following month, Islam said.

-Ullah's wife, Jannatul Ferdous Jui, as well as his parents-in-law, Zulfiqar Haider and Mahfuza Akhter, were detained at their home in the Bangladeshi capital of Dhaka on Tuesday and taken into custody for questioning, Islam said.
+Ullah's wife, Jannatul Ferdous Jui, as well as his parents-in-law, Zulfiqar Haider and Mahfuza Akhter, were detained at their home in the Bangladeshi capital, Dhaka, on Tuesday and taken into custody for questioning, Islam said.

 Ullah grew up in Dhaka after his family moved there from Sandwip, a small island near the city of Chittagong, where he was born, the deputy police commissioner added.